shahanahmed86/ts-node-js/README.md

   User <user>
   IdentityFile <path/to/file.pem>\n" >> ~/.ssh/config

-# to ssh into a system run this in your terminal
+# to ssh into the server, run this in your terminal
 ssh ssh-app

+# you can make an alias in your bashrc or zshrc file or create
+# the script in the Makefile

-# make short aliases to run big commands
+# make short aliases to run bigger commands
-alias make_server_image="docker build -t 127.0.0.1:5000/ts-app:0.0.1 path/to/project-folder && docker push 127.0.0.1:5000/ts-app:0.0.1 && docker save -o path/to/image.tar 127.0.0.1:5000/ts-app"
+alias make_server_image="docker build -t <image_name>:<tag> path/to/project-folder && docker push <image_name>:<tag> && docker save -o path/to/image.tar <image_name>:<tag>"

-# an alias can also call another alias
+# an alias can also be called in another alias
 alias ssh_deploy_server_prod="make_server_image && scp path/to/image.tar ssh-app:image.tar && ssh ssh-app 'docker load -i image.tar && cd path/to/project && git pull && make run-prod-up'"

-# I preferred uploading image.tar to server rather than
+# I preferred uploading tar file of the docker image to the
-# building a docker build on the server because it will be
+# server rather than building a docker build on it because
-# consuming server resources
+# it will be consuming server resources.

 # Now only need to know is to run the aliases which you've created.
 ```